KALANITHII/Hand_Written_Recognition_for_Children_Using_Streamlite/README.md

 - You get to change the settings (Dropout Rate, Learning Rate, Max Epochs) to see how they affect the computer's learning and prediction.

 ## Conclusion
-This project is a fun and educational way to understand how computers can recognize handwritten digits using neural networks.
-Feel free to explore, draw different digits, and see how changing the model parameters impacts the results!
+This project is a fun and educational way to understand how computers can recognize handwritten digits using neural networks especially designed for children about 5the class .They are free to explore, draw different digits, and see how changing the model parameters impacts the results!

 Have fun and happy learning!
 # Handwritten Digit Recognition Using Streamlit